Best places in Vietnam – Spots to visit and things to do

 3. Firing Range: For those interested, there's an opportunity to try firing Vietnam War-era firearms at a shooting range on-site.

-The Cu Chi Tunnels offer a powerful, immersive experience into Vietnam’s wartime history, making it a must-visit for history buffs and travelers looking to understand the country's past.
+The Cu Chi Tunnels offer a powerful, immersive experience into Vietnam’s wartime history, making it one of the best places to visit in Vietnam for history buffs and travelers looking to understand the country's past.

 Ho Chi Minh